F6ITU/K_Aries/README.md

 ( Total relay count is 21 Tinabo TRA2/Omron G2R and 1 G6A-274P-ST-US DC12 now)

-# Work in progress
+# Work is RTM
-do NOT use these files as long as this footnote hasn't been deleted
+These files are considered as "ready to manufacture".
+In other words, Gerber files, iBom and BOM could be downloaded and/or sent to a fabhouse

+No prototype of this version have been assembled and tested so far.
+Use it at your own risk, even if I did my best to kill every bug detected by the DRC

 ![Aries, an OpenHPSDR ATU](https://github.com/F6ITU/K_Aries/blob/main/Aries_dwn.png)